jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 content.
 The `path` parameter provides the location as an array of strings plotting a descent from the JSON root to the found node.
 For example, Bolt has path `['medalWinners', 'gold']`.
-Similarly, the `ancestors` array is a list of the ancestors starting with the JSON root node and ending at the immediate parent of the found node.
+Similarly, the `ancestors` array lists the ancestors starting with the JSON root node and ending at the immediate parent of the found node.
 For all but the root node, which in any case has no ancestors, the nodes given by the ancestor list will have been only partially parsed.